grpc/proposal/A120-postquantum-cryptography.md

 ## Rationale

 Prioritizing rapid PQC readiness is critical as SNDL attacks present an immediate threat.
 Preferring X25519-MLKEM768 provides hybrid post-quantum confidentiality while preserving decades of classical security guarantees and allowing graceful fallback for legacy interop.

-## Implementation

-* C++: Keep P-256 default for OpenSSL < 3.5; prefer X25519-MLKEM768 by default for BoringSSL and OpenSSL 3.5+.
-* Go: Add `advancedtls.Options.CurvePreferences` passthrough to `tls.Config`.
-* Java: Update gRPC-Java to use netty-tcnative 4.2 (w/ BoringSSL) and ensure `SSLParameters.setNamedGroups` APIs exist for user configuration where supported.